School History

 Scaling New Heights (1991–2009)

 RVHS entered another exciting phase of growth in the early 1990s.
-The school welcomed its 35th anniversary in 1991 with celebrations that brought the community together – a dinner on school grounds and a vibrant concert at Kallang Theatre.
+The school welcomed its 35th anniversary in 1991 with celebrations including a dinner on school grounds and a vibrant concert at Kallang Theatre that brought the community together.
 In 1993, RVHS transitioned to a single-session school.
 In 1994, RVHS was selected as one of six autonomous schools in Singapore, affirming its educational excellence.
 In 1996, RVHS commemorated its 40th anniversary with a cultural concert at the World Trade Centre and a dinner hosted by the alumni.

 The mid-2000s saw RVHS unite its community in an ambitious drive towards transformation.
 The school organised walks, golf tournaments, and celebration dinners to raise funds for its development.
-During this time, RVHS moved twice – first to Queensway, then to Malan Road.
+During that period, RVHS moved twice – first to Queensway, then to Malan Road.

-The final years of this period saw RVHS become the West Zone’s Centre of Excellence for Science and Technology (2007) and began offering its Bicultural Studies Programme (2007).
-By 2008, its last batch of O-Level students graduated and the school was running a complete Integrated Programme with 1,600 students.
+2005 saw another milestone for RVHS when the school was chosen to offer the Integrated Programme (IP).
+In 2006, RVHS celebrated its 50th anniversary at the National University of Singapore (NUS), while starting its new IP journey.
+RVHS also became the West Zone’s Centre of Excellence for Science and Technology (2007) and began offering the Bicultural Studies Programme (2007).
+By 2008, its last batch of O-Level students graduated and the school was fully running the IP with 1,600 students.

-RVHS’s journey from 2010 to the present exemplifies its pursuit of limitless possibilities as the school continues to push the boundaries of educational excellence and inspire our students to become Leaders of Distinction.
+RVHS’s journey from 2010 to the present bears testimony to its continuous pursuit of growth and limitless possibilities as the school pushes the boundaries of educational excellence and inspires our students to become Leaders of Distinction.

 The early 2010s marked significant transitions for RVHS.
 The school established its permanent home at 6 Boon Lay Avenue in 2010, while simultaneously launching the Asian Young Leaders Convention that brought together 900 student leaders from across Asia.
-The following year marked RVHS's 55th anniversary and saw its first batch of Integrated Programme students excel in the GCE A-Level Examination.
+The following year marked RVHS's 55th anniversary and saw its first batch of IP students excel in the GCE A-Level examination.

-The mid-2010s focused on strengthening student leadership and the arts.
+Student leadership and the arts gained stronger foothold in RVHS in the 2010s.
 In 2013, the school started two new programmes – the Y.LEAD Seminar and River Valley Model United Nations (RVMUN).
-The school held its first Arts Fest week in 2014 at NUS, where performing arts students showcased their artistic talents.
-That year, the Students' Council created the iconic music video called '立化情' that captured the school’s spirit.
+The school held its first Arts Fest week in 2014 at the NUS, where performing arts students showcased their artistic talents.
+That year, the Students' Council created the iconic music video “立化情” which beautifully exemplifies the school’s spirit.

-The period from 2015 to 2017 was characterised by academic innovation and infrastructure enhancement.
+The period from 2015 to 2017 was characterised by academic innovation and infrastructural enhancement.
 The school built a new School Arch in 2015 and launched the Humanities and Social Sciences Leaders Academy (HSSLA).
 During its 60th birthday celebrations in 2016, RVHS launched two more academies – the Mathematics Leaders Academy (MLA) and the Pedagogical Excellence Academy (PEA) for teaching excellence.
 In 2017, the school opened its Entrepreneurial Hub, which included new spaces for a Digital Media Hub, Fabrication Laboratory, and Entrepreneurial space.
-These facilities supported the school's flagship programme - Construct, Integrate, Differentiate (CID).
+These facilities supported the school's flagship Construct, Integrate, Differentiate (CID) programme.

-In 2019, the school welcomed its first group of JAE students, opening its doors to more students from diverse backgrounds, and celebrated its 65th anniversary celebrations in 2021.
+In 2019, the school welcomed its first group of Joint Admissions Exercise (JAE) students, opening its doors to even more students from diverse backgrounds, and celebrated its 65th anniversary in 2021.

 |